 A 1921 collision of two trains at the station left over two dozen people injured and claimed the lives of three passengers.
-Along with this, the station’s platform 4 has seen four suicides, the most well documented of which is that of a former engine driver by the name of Walter Hartles.
+Along with this, the station’s platform four has seen four suicides, the most well documented of which is that of a former engine driver Walter Hartles.

 Passengers have also encountered the spirit of a gentleman named Claude, who committed suicide by poisoning himself during the Victorian period.
-Like Walter, Claude appears in the clothes he was wearing at the time of his death, and so sticks out like a sore thumb whenever he appears.
+Like Walter, Claude appears in the clothes he was wearing at his death and sticks out like a sore thumb whenever he appears.

-Several years ago, a séance was planned in order to get in touch with the spirits of New Street Station, but was ultimately cancelled due to safety concerns.
-However, if you were to visit the station after dark, it is unlikely that you would need a ouija board in order to encounter a spirit.
+Several years ago, a séance was planned to get in touch with the spirits of New Street Station but was ultimately cancelled due to safety concerns.
+However, if you were to visit the station after dark, it is unlikely that you would need a ouija board to encounter a spirit.

-Located in Harborne, Birmingham, and built on a 17th Century hanging ground, the Court Oak Pub has long been said to be home to a rather unique ghost.
+Our next stop on the tour of Birmingham’s most haunted places leads us to Harborne, to the Court Oak Pub.
+Built on a 17th Century hanging ground, the Court Oak Pub has long been home to a unique ghost.

-Corky, who was named by the pub’s patrons, has been making his presence known at the location for decades now, and staff have long reported feeling his presence behind the bar.
-Some members of the bar staff have reported actually seeing Corky, and describe him as a withered old man of about 60.
+Corky, named by the pub’s patrons, has been making his presence known at the location for decades now, and staff have long reported feeling his presence behind the bar.
+Some bar staff members have reported seeing Corky and describe him as a withered old man of about 60.

 3. Warstone Lane Cemetery